scipp/scipp/doc/prototype.md

 # Potential problems

 - Functor signatures that are not supported by call wrappers result in template error messages that would probably be too obscure for many developers, unless documented properly.
+  Can we solve this by putting a static assert with a sensible error message in the place of failed instantiation?

 # To do